Cocona Sakurai: 2023

 With the four come-from-behind triumphs, Sakurai became only the third teenager along with Miyazato (8) and Hataoka (5, including an LPGA win) to win four or more LPGA or LPGA of Japan Tour titles, and second only to Miyazato (5 in 2004) in seasonal victories by a teenager.
 With the 4 wins, she was also runner-up in the number of titles to season champion Yamashita who recorded 5, with the final one coming in the final tournament of the 2023 season to break the tie with Sakurai at 4.

-Sakurai finished the year 6th in prize money and 5th in Mercedes point rankings.
+Sakurai finished the year competing in 37 tournaments with 4 wins and 8 other top 10 finishes.
+She was 6th in prize money and 5th in Mercedes point rankings, and she earned her first priority seed for the following year.